xieshaowei/HMMbased-ViewportPrediction/README.md

 # HMMbased-ViewportPrediction
-HMM based Viewport Prediction Algorithm
+HMM based Viewport Prediction Algorithm.
 This HMM based viewport prediction algorithm was written by Yunqiao Li and Shaowei Xie (2019), from Shanghai Jiao Tong University.
-See the paper "Perceptually Optimized Quality Adaptation of
-Viewport-Dependent Omnidirectional Video Streaming" for more details.
+See the paper "Perceptually Optimized Quality Adaptation of Viewport-Dependent Omnidirectional Video Streaming" for more details.

 1) heatCenter.m: get the center of most salient areas.
 2) velocityAve.m: get the average velocities (Output Tokens), as the as the hidden state of every T frames.